Growthy

 You're running 40 to 100+ monthly bookkeeping clients.
 Audit trail becomes load-bearing because some clients sit in regulated industries.

-What to focus on: per-client volume pricing (the difference between $99/client and $75/client at 60 clients is $1,440/mo), audit trail capture per the four-field test above, multi-staff concurrent access without duplicate approvals, structural data isolation between firm clients (separate partitions, not just access controls).
+What to focus on: per-client volume pricing (the gap between $99 and $75 per client at 60 clients is $1,440 a month), audit-trail capture per the four-field test above, concurrent staff access without duplicate approvals, and structural data isolation between clients, meaning separate partitions, not just access controls.

-Most likely fit: Mode 1 + Mode 2 split.
-Overlay for the QBO/Xero existing book, standalone for new clients and migration candidates.
-Growthy is the active candidate.
-Digits is the migration-only alternative.
-Pilot is the competitor for those same clients, not a tool.
+Most likely fit: a Mode 1 plus Mode 2 split.
+Overlay for the existing QBO and Xero books, standalone for new clients and migration candidates.
+Growthy and Digits both run the standalone path; Pilot is the competitor for those clients, not a tool.
 For a side-by-side, see Growthy vs Pilot for CPA Firms.

 The economics, illustrated

-A firm with 30 monthly bookkeeping clients and 6 staff bookkeepers.
-Without AI tools: roughly 50 hours per month per bookkeeper on categorization at $50/hr loaded.
-That's $15,000/mo for the function.
-With a pattern-learning tool at 85% first-import accuracy and a $99/client price, the firm reviews 15% of transactions manually.
-Bookkeeper time drops to 10 to 12 hours per book.
-Cost drops to roughly $3,000/mo.
-Tool cost at 30 x $99 = $2,970/mo.
+Take a firm with 30 monthly bookkeeping clients and 6 staff bookkeepers.
+Without AI tools, that's roughly 50 hours per month per bookkeeper on categorization at $50 an hour loaded, about $15,000 a month for the function.
+With a pattern-learning tool at 85% first-import accuracy in the $99 to $149 per-client range, the firm reviews about 15% of transactions by hand.
+Bookkeeper time drops to 10 to 12 hours per book, and labor cost drops to roughly $3,000 a month.
+Tool cost at 30 clients lands near $3,000 to $4,500 a month depending on the price point.

-Example, based on alpha-cohort firms.
-Real economics vary by transaction volume, vendor diversity, and how much reclaimed time moves to billable work.
+Illustrative example based on common alpha-cohort firm profiles.
+Actual economics vary by transaction volume, vendor diversity, and how much reclaimed time moves to billable advisory work.

 The Difficult 20%: Where Every Tool Struggles